draios/kubernetes-sysdig-metrics-apiserver/README.md

    ```

 At this point you should be able to see the autoscaler in action.
 In the
-example, we set a threshold of 100 requests per minute.
-Let's generate some
+example, you set a threshold of 100 requests per minute.

-traffic with [hey][hey]:
+17. To generate some traffic with [hey][hey]:

     $ hey -c 5 -q 85 -z 24h http://10.103.86.213

-Finally, use the following command to watch the autoscaler:
+18. Use the following command to watch the autoscaler:

     $ kubectl get hpa kuard-autoscaler -w
     NAME               REFERENCE          TARGETS       MINPODS   MAXPODS   REPLICAS   AGE